kfechter/node-mysql-script-deploy/README.md

 ## Create database

- If the database name in the database options does not exist, mysql-script-deploy will attempt to create it.
+ If the database name in the database options does not exist, mysql-deploy will attempt to create it.
 If it fails for any reason, lack of permissions or incorrect connection details, it will halt and no futher scripts will run.

-## mysql-script-deploy management tables
+## mysql-deploy management tables

-mysql-script-deploy creates 3 tables the first time you run it in an app.
+mysql-deploy creates 3 tables the first time you run it in an app.
 These table will live on the database named in the database option.
 They are used to track the versions of the schema scripts, functions and stored procedures.
 It is best to avoid modifying or manually adding any data in these tables.

 These tables are:
  - database_update_lock